Dasharo/dcu/README.md

 The script will save the UUID and Serial Number to the COREBOOT region and the logo to BOOTSPLASH region.

+CAUTION: Using `smbios` subcommand to modify SMBIOS data in a firmware image is allowed only on images without Boot Guard provisioning.
+Official Dasharo images containing Boot Guard provisioning are marked with `_btg_provisioned` image file name portion.
+Flashing `_btg_provisioned` image with modified SMBIOS data will make the platform unusable & will require an external flashing recovery procedure.

 NOTE: Not all Dasharo platform support such customizations.

 NOTE: if you update the firmware by rewriting whole BIOS region, the data will